Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Constraining Decodable Computation

 where $\mathbf{1}_K$ is a $K$-dimensional vector of ones.
 That is, Equation~\ref{eq:objective4} encourages the decoded activation $g_\phi(h^{(d-1)}_{l_{d-1}})$, when passed through the protected classifier $m$, to predict chance probabilities i.e. have no information about the protected attribute.
 A high performing classifier trained in this manner must have solved the prediction task without abusing the protected attribute(s).

-To test this, we extract two attributes from CelebA: ``attractiveness'' and ``pale skin''.
-As the vast majority of CelebA images contain celebrities with pale skin, naively training a binary classifier for ``attractiveness'' could lead to a discrepancy in performance between images of celebrities with and without pale skin.
-Indeed, Table~\ref{table:spurious} shows a 8 point difference in F1 and a 9 point difference in average precision (AP) in classifying attractiveness between the two groups.
+To test this, we extract two attributes from CelebA: ``beardedness'' and ``baldness''.
+Suppose we wish to design a neural network to predict beardedness.
+If we were to naively do so, there could be a discrepancy in performance between groups of individuals --- for example, between bald individuals and individuals with hair, the latter group is more common in the CelebA dataset.
+Indeed, Table~\ref{table:spurious} shows a 10 point difference in F1 and a 5 point difference in average precision (AP) in classifying beardedness between the two groups.
 The second row of Table~\ref{table:spurious} provides a baseline ReDecNN optimized without knowledge of the protected attribute.
-We find a similar discrepany between groups as to a standard neural network.
-In the third row, we evaluate a ReDecNN that was optimized to ignore the ``pale skin'' attribute using a pretrained classifier for pale skin.
-Critically, we find much more balanced F1, AP, and ECE across the two groups.
+Unsurprisingly, we find a similar discrepancy between groups, as with a standard neural network.
+In the third row, we evaluate a ReDecNN that was optimized to ignore the ``baldness'' attribute using a pretrained classifier for baldness.
+Critically, we find much more balanced (and higher) F1, AP, and ECE across the two groups.

+One unsatisfying but plausible explanation for Table~\ref{table:spurious} is that the generative model learned to construct adversarial examples such that the pretrained model $m$ cannot predict the protected feature, but that the protected feature is still being used to make predictions by $f$.
+To show this is not the case, we take a trained ReDecNN optimized by Equation~\ref{eq:objective4}, freeze its parameters, and fit a small linear head on top of the last hidden layer to predict the protected feature.
+If the model learned to ignore this feature, it should not be able to perform the task well.
+Table~\ref{table:sanity} reports a poor F1 score (0.1) whereas doing the same with a standard neural network or with an unconstrained ReDecNN gets 3 times the F1 score.